Aetopia/Lunar-Client-Lite-Launcher/README.md

 Click on any version, you would like to use.

 7. Finally click on the launch button to launch Lunar Client!
+### Which JVM Arguments are good for LC?
+LC uses Java 16 so they aren't many "optimal" JVM arguments which you can find online.
+Here is a list of arguments you can use for LC via LC Lite which I consider optimal.

+1. `-Xmx3G`
+Using this argument can be useful if you are low on RAM since using this argument will force LC to use only 3 GB of RAM.
+2. `-Xms4G -Xmx4G -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M`
+This is a slightly modified version of MC's default arguments for Java 16.
+From what I have seen using these arguments will make LC use 6 GB RAM and should provide optimal performance.

 # Extras
 ## Information about `patcher.cmd` and `wrapper.cmd`